-Norway unseats Denmark as world's happiest country: report
+Norway unseats Denmark as world's happiest country: Report

 Sachs would like nations to follow United Arab Emirates and other countries that have appointed Ministers of Happiness.

-"I want governments to measure this, discuss it, analyze it and understand when they have been off on the wrong direction," he said.
+"I want governments to measure this, discuss it, analyse it and understand when they have been off on the wrong direction," he said.